fabioanh/carpark-ubi/README.md

   endpoints as suggested by the controller approach, this may be considered a typical RESTful philosophical discussion).
   In any case it's important to recognise the power of different approaches when the advantages are significant in real life scenarios.
+- Implementing the operation as a `PUT` request means that the request should be Idempotent.
+This was also taken care of in the implementation.
+(Initially I forgot about it, but this was successfully patched in the end)
 - The name/identifier of the charge points is assigned automatically for pragmatical purposes.
 In real life these ids could be set to more meaningful values or could be customised from the UI with operations to manipulate the properties of the park-car.